getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 ## Sets

-A set is an a collection of unique values (duplicates are ignored).
+A set is a collection of unique values (duplicates are ignored).

 The API for a set is mostly identical to map.
 The `add(..)` method takes the place of the `set(..)` method (somewhat ironically), and there is no `get(..)` method.